Israeli labor law: Workweek and hours

 Israeli law sets out a 43-hour workweek.
-This has reduced to 42 hours as of 1 April 2018.
+This was reduced to 42 hours as of 1 April 2018.
 For those with a five-day workweek, the length of a work day is set out as 8.6 hours, while those with a six-day workweek have a work day of 8 hours, with a half-day of work on Friday.
 Those with a work day of at least six hours are entitled to 45 minutes of rest, including an uninterrupted 30-minute break, although with a special permit those working in non-manual jobs can have full workdays without breaks.
 However, in practice, additional time is added to make up for these breaks, leading to a maximum 45-hour workweek.
 As a result, many employees in Israel work 45 hours a week, or 9 hours a day for 5 days.
 Any work beyond these hours is considered overtime.
 Overtime work is illegal unless a permit is obtained from the Ministry of Labor, and is subject to certain conditions.
-The first two hours of overtime must be compensated by a 125% wage raise, and any overtime work beyond that must be accompanied by a 150% raise.
+The first two hours of overtime must be compensated at a rate of 125% of their hourly wage, and any overtime work beyond that must be compensated at a rate of 150% of their hourly wage.
 No more than four hours of overtime work can be performed in a single day.
 Those with a six-day workweek cannot work more than 12 hours of overtime per week, while those with a five-day workweek cannot work more than 15 hours of overtime per week.
-Those who work during a religious holiday are entitled to a 150% raise and an alternative day off.
+Those who work during a religious holiday are entitled to pay at 150% of their hourly rate and an alternative day off.
 Employers are prohibited by law from compelling their employees to work more than 47 hours per week.